 Both methods have strengths and weaknesses, which we discuss in more depth below.
 First, let’s have a look at how they work.

 Our algorithm is an implementation of the procedure described by Kienholz et al., (2014).
-Appart from some minor changes (mostly the choice of certain parameters), we stayed close to the original algorithm.
+Apart from some minor changes (mostly the choice of some parameters), we stay close to the original algorithm.

-The basic idea is to find the terminus of the glacier (its lowest point) and a series of flowline “heads” (local elevation maxima).
-The centerlines are then computed with a least cost routing algorithm minimizing both (i) the total elevation gain and (ii) the distance from the glacier outline:
+The basic idea is to find the terminus of the glacier (its lowest point) and a series of centerline “heads” (local elevation maxima).
+The centerlines are then computed with a least cost routing algorithm minimizing both (i) the total elevation gain and (ii) the distance to the glacier terminus:

 In : graphics.plot_centerlines(gdir)

 At this stage, the centerlines are still not fully suitable for modelling.
-Therefore, a rather simple procedure converts them to “flowlines”, which now have a regular coordinate spacing (which they will keep for the rest of the workflow).
-The tail of the tributaries are cut according to a distance threshold rule:
+Therefore, a rather simple procedure converts them to “flowlines”, which now have a regular grid spacing (which they will keep for the rest of the workflow).
+The tail of the tributaries are cut of before reaching the flowline they are tributing to: